Size-Ramsey numbers of graphs with maximum degree three: Proof outline

 In the former case, we have a reasonably large subgraph $\Gamma':=\Gamma[U]$ with no copy of $\cT$ in one of the two colours, say blue.
-We then use the result from~\cite{kamcev2021size} to show that, since there is no blue copy of $\cT$ in any large enough subgraph of $\Gamma'$, then a red copy must exist in each such subgraph.
-Now we apply the sparse regularity lemma to the red subgraph of $\Gamma'$, and using the fact that there are no blue copies of $\cT$ in $\Gamma'$, we conclude as discussed above that there exists a collection of 21 linear-sized sets, all pairs of which are regular and have enough density in red, which is the most technical part of our proof.
+We then use the result from~\cite{kamcev2021size} to show that, since there is no blue copy of $\cT$ in $\Gamma'$, then a red copy must exist in each large subgraph of $\Gamma'$ (Lemma~\ref{lem:universal-graph-existence}).
+Now we apply the sparse regularity lemma to the red subgraph of $\Gamma'$, and using the fact that there are no blue copies of $\cT$ in $\Gamma'$, we conclude as discussed above that there exists a collection of 21 linear-sized sets, all pairs of which are regular and have enough density in red, which is the most technical part of our proof (Proposition~\ref{prop:q-partition-or-cliques}, Lemmas~\ref{lem:density-from-cliques} and~\ref{lem:regular-clique-complete-bipartite-graphs}).
 Finally, we embed the parts of $H$ as before, by first embedding $\cT$ in one of the linear-sized sets, and then embedding the induced cycles in the remaining $20$ sets.